Manage analysis servers

 Name

-The name given to the database server.
+The name of the database server.

 Note: If you are using an InfluxDB v2.x database server, the database name must be the same name as the bucket you created for the InfluxDB 2.x server.